spitfire/precache_dev/README.md

 - Fixed the bug where ipsw files would not be written to disk properly.

 ### Future changes
-- Will be moving away from `urllib2` in the next release to the third party `requests` module, so make sure you've got this installed - `sudo pip install requests` or `sudy easy_install requests` (or whatever your preferred method is for installing python modules).
+- Update 2017-06-25: Support for caching Mac App Store apps is staying,  _for now_, future versions may only support caching macOS Installer apps.
-- Support for caching Mac App Store apps is going to be removed in the next release.
+- - Support for caching Mac App Store apps is going to be removed in the next release.
 Keeping the URL's updated is a time consuming task that doesn't appear possible to automate.
 The only way this feature is likely to remain is if there are people willing to keep those URL's updated as Apple releases updates.
 If you're interested in finding out how to do this, raise an issue with the label `contribute`.

 ## What is `precache.py`?
 This is an open source utility to pre cache various files in relation to iOS/watchOS/tvOS and macOS software updates.